Effective as of November 5th, 2020

 Accountability for Onward Transfer

 Under the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, we are responsible for the processing of information about you we receive from the EU and the UK, and/or Switzerland and onward transfers to a third party acting as an agent on our behalf.
-We comply with the Privacy Shield Principles for such onward transfers and remain liable in accordance with the Privacy Shield Principles if third-party agents that we engage to process such information about you on our behalf do so in a manner inconsistent with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+We comply and will continue to comply with the Privacy Shield Principles for such onward transfers and remain liable in accordance with the Privacy Shield Principles if third-party agents that we engage to process such information about you on our behalf do so in a manner inconsistent with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 Individuals located in certain countries, including the European Union, UK, and Switzerland, have certain statutory rights in relation to their Information, including Personal Data.
 Subject to any exemptions provided by law, you may have the right to request access to Information, as well as to seek to update, receive a copy, delete or correct this Information.
 You can usually do this using the settings and tools provided in your Services account or by contacting us at [email protected]